harry7557558/harry7557558.github.io/blogs/20210106_sum_of_powers_of_continuous_integers/2_finding_f_p.md

         # as a list of fraction strings in increasing power
         c = [[c[i]//gcd(A[i][i],c[i]), A[i][i]//gcd(A[i][i],c[i])] for i in range(d+1)]
         return [str(f[0])+'/'+str(f[1]) for f in c]

+*&#42;Additional note: another approach to find a polynomial that goes through a list of points is [Lagrange interpolation](https://en.wikipedia.org/wiki/Lagrange_polynomial).*